rdeamici/CS147DVParser/Python/README.md

 * `decimal`
 * `hex`, `hexadecimal`

+`dec` can not be used to specify a decimal since the string `'dec'` is a valid hexadecimal number (3564d).

 **note:** you can also simply prefix a hexadecimal with `0x` to ensure it is converted to hexadecimal

-If not specified, the script will attempt to convert `shamt` in the following order:
+If not specified, the script will attempt to convert any number to binary in the following order:
 1. binary
 2. decimal
 3. hexadecimal

-This order is necessary since all binary strings are also valid decimal and hexadecimal strings.
+**note**: This order is necessary since all binary strings are also valid decimal and hexadecimal strings.

-Similarly, all decimal strings are also valid hexadecimal strings.

-example:
+example.
+Pay close attention to the `shamt` amount as different `base`s are specified for the number string `'10'`:
 * `[base]` not specified:
   ```
   enter your intruction: sll r2 r3 10